 Medically-informed treatment for benzodiazepine, stimulant, and sedative use disorder

-Prescription drug addiction is uniquely difficult — it often develops gradually from legitimate medical use, it can be harder to recognize because the substances came from a doctor, and the shame of addiction to a "legal" drug is often profound.
-But prescription drug use disorder is a medical condition like any other addiction, and it responds to the same evidence-based treatment.
+Prescription drug addiction is uniquely hard to face.
+It often starts with legitimate medical use.
+The pills came from a doctor, so the problem can be hard to see — and the shame of being dependent on a "legal" drug runs deep.
+But this is a medical condition like any other addiction, and it responds to the same evidence-based treatment.

 Adderall, Ritalin, and Vyvanse misuse — particularly when used recreationally or at doses higher than prescribed — creates a pattern similar to other stimulant addictions.
 We assess for underlying ADHD and provide appropriate, evidence-based treatment.